 - Legal name of the product.

-- Ingredients declaration in descending order and highlighting any allergens, as listed in EU Regulation 1169/2011, as well as a QUID declaration.
+- Ingredients declaration in descending order , as well as a QUID declaration.
 (Quantitative Ingredients Declaration)

 - Any warnings about specific ingredients, including novel ingredients such as chia seeds

 - Durability coding (Use by or Best Before)

 - Weight or volume using metric units and indication of average weight or minimum weight.
 (More information is here).
 The weight must also be labelled in the same field of vision as the name of the food and its alcoholic strength where appropriate.

-- Name or business name and address of the manufacturer, seller or packer
+- Name or business name and address of the food business operator (Manufacturer, Retailer or Packer)

 The following may also have to be added, if appropriate: